-- Oval surfaces in poor condition and not irrigated. - Not all of the ovals are in use despite heavy demand. - Demand for upgrades to cricket and soccer ovals. • - Schools would invest in upgrades to sports ovals and • associated facilities. - Existing sports pavilion does not have female change rooms. - Existing pavilion toilets are not publicly accessible.

-- · Cricket nets located in grasslands and near the clubrooms are in poor condition and not well located for practical use. - More shelter and seating required for spectators. - Amenities building required closer to Eyre St. - Criterium course in poor condition and conflicts with do of leash area. - Poor traffic conditions where criterium course intersects with roads and paths of movement.
+- Oval surfaces in poor condition and not irrigated. • - Not all of the ovals are in use despite heavy demand. - Demand for upgrades to cricket and soccer ovals. - Schools would invest in upgrades to sports ovals and • associated facilities. - Existing sports pavilion does not have female change ۰ rooms. - Existing pavilion toilets are not publicly accessible. - Cricket nets located in grasslands and near the clubrooms are in poor condition and not well located for practical use. - Public toilets are required closer to ovals and lakes for • practical use. - Amenities building required closer to Eyre St. - Criterium course in poor condition and conflicts with do of leash area.